radaladar/zerda-java-basics/README.md

    // method body
 }

-modifiers define access type (such as public, private, protected or static) returnType defines the type of value the method returns (can be void) nameOfMethod is the name of the method parameter list defines the types and order of parameters in the method (may contain no parameters) the method body defines what the method does
+Modifiers define access type (such as public, private, protected or static).
+ReturnType defines the type of value the method returns (can be void).
+NameOfMethod is the name of the method.
+Parameter list defines the types and order of parameters in the method (may contain no parameters).
+The method body defines what the method does.

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer: